In order to become a licensed Mortgage Loan Originator in the state of Arizona you’ll need to complete the following steps:

 your Arizona MLO certification, you'll need to provide the following information and pay the associated fees:

-*Note: This non-refundable fee does not include your License/Registration fee.
+*Note: This non-refundable application fee does not include your License/Registration fee.
 Once your license application has been approved, you will receive an invoice through NMLS for your licensing fee.
 This fee must be paid through NMLS.
 Once DFI

 receives your payment, your license will be issues within 72 hours.
 See chart below for pricing.